6 Types of sales quota to help your team win bigger

 5. Combination Quota

 Some sales reps have to follow a combination of strategies as a roadmap to close sales.
-This includes small attainable milestones to achieve a larger objective.

 Application: Managers can devise unique combinations to help salespeople master and improve on a variety of skills.